 When you travel south on Main Street from Vickery Boulevard you ascend an incline, rising about forty feet during the 1,600 feet you travel before you begin to descend.
 You don’t notice the incline much in a car.
-But on a bicycle the incline is a workout.
+But on a bicycle you notice.

 After years of sweating and swearing my way up that incline I find that it has a name far more polite than the name I had been applying to it:

 And therein lies some history.